0xd34df00d/you-dont-know-cpp/README.md

   Hint2: consider `std::mutex`

 - Assume an instance of a `struct` is `memset`ed to zeros.
 What would be the value of the padding?
   Further assume a field of that structure is updated.
-What would be the value of the padding?
+What would be the value of the padding after that field?
+After other fields?

 - What if `std::any` is implemented in terms of `std::type_info`.
 What problems might it have?